elastisys/compliantkubernetes/docs/operator-manual/troubleshooting.md

 First, check for infrastructure drift, as shown [here](#how-do-i-check-if-infrastructure-drifted-due-to-manual-intervention).

 Depending on your provider:
-If the infrastructure is not managed by terraform you can skip to step 3:
+If the infrastructure is not managed by Terraform you can skip to step 3:

 1. Add a new Node by editing the `*.tfvars`.
 1. Re-apply Terraform.